GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 In addition, Gato GraphQL provides fields on the GraphQL schema to retrieve multisite network data, allowing to use GraphQL to sync content across the multisite (for instance, to translate posts when using MultilingualPress, as described below).

-= How to use Gato GraphQL with MultilingualPress? =

-Gato GraphQL PRO provides an integration with MultilingualPress, allowing you to translate a post's content to all languages defined in a multisite network, and store the translated content (from Google Translate) on the corresponding translation sites.

-And you can set it all up via automation, so that whenever a post is published, it is automatically translated to all languages, and stored in the corresponding sites in the network.

-Check out the [Gato GraphQL with MultilingualPress demos](https://gatographql.com/demos?tag=MultilingualPress) to learn more.

 = How is Gato GraphQL different than WPGraphQL? =

 If you just need to build a headless WordPress site and deploy it as static, and you're currently using WPGraphQL, switching to Gato GraphQL will not make any difference.